martin-svk/dot-files/README.md

 # Opinionated Ruby/Rails centric dot-files.

-Caution: This repository is changing constantly as my workflow is changing.
+**Caution**: This repository is changing constantly as my workflow is changing (hopefully improving).
 Below I present the most interesting parts of my config files.
 Feel free to be inspired.

 ## What's included: